top of page

 Over 80% of Pulsoid users say that showing their heart rate on stream boosts chat activity and helps viewers feel more connected.
 It’s a great addition while you’re live.
 But what if your content could keep working for you even when you’re offline?

 Sharing evergreen content on other platforms is key to growing your audience.
 Posting clips and compilations on TikTok or YouTube helps bring new viewers to your streams.
-That’s exactly why we introduced the new Reports tool, Stream Markers, and improved Automated Clips.
+That’s exactly why we introduced the new Reports tool, improved Automated Clips, and Stream Markers.

 Automated Clips